-International students who want to study engineering in the US will find that many opportunities exist.
-Engineering is a growing field with great career prospects both in the U.S. and overseas.
+International students who want to study engineering in the US will find that engineering is a growing field with great career prospects both in the U.S. and overseas.
 Students who have a strong interest in math and science should consider this path of study and the many different specializations that it offers.

 Choosing your School